 The CRG within the Barcelona Biomedical Research Park (PRBB)

 The CRG is part of the Barcelona Biomedical Research Park (PRBB), one of the scientific parks in the city, which is physically connected to the Hospital del Mar.
-The PRBB groups together different institutions, including the Experimental and Health Sciences Department (CEXS) of Pompeu Fabra University, the Hospital del Mar Medical Research Institute (IMIM), the Barcelona Institute for Global Health (ISGlobal), the Institute of Evolutionary Biology (IBE), and one of the sites of European Molecular Biology Laboratory (EMBL Barcelona), creating a critical mass of biomedical research.
+The PRBB groups together different institutions, including the Department of Medicine and Life Sciences (MELIS) of Pompeu Fabra University, the Hospital del Mar Medical Research Institute (IMIM), the Barcelona Institute for Global Health (ISGlobal), the Institute of Evolutionary Biology (IBE), and one of the sites of European Molecular Biology Laboratory (EMBL Barcelona), creating a critical mass of biomedical research.

 The building is located in the sea front of the Barceloneta beach, next to the Olympic Harbour and besides the Hospital del Mar, in a modern district of the city with high standing recreational and cultural equipments.